abelousv/codewars/README.md

 # codewars
-there i will publish my solutions for codewars tasks
+i will publish my solutions for codewars tasks